ZhiQiu976/ZhiQiu976.github.io/_posts/2020-09-08-Euler-markdown.md

 comments: true
 ---

-This post will talk about some interesting programming problems in the famous [Project Euler](https://projecteuler.net), which is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+This post will talk about some interesting programming problems in the famous [Project Euler](https://projecteuler.net), which is a series of challenging 🧮 mathematical / computer programming ⌨️ problems that will require more than just mathematical insights to solve.
 As stated on the website, 'although **mathematics** will help you arrive at elegant and efficient methods, the use of a computer and **programming** skills will be required to solve most problems'.
-In the next few minutes, I'll walk you through some useful algorithms and codes that could solve `three typical mathe puzzles` in Project Euler elegantly.
+In the next few minutes, I'll walk you through some useful algorithms and codes that could solve `three typical mathe puzzles` 🧩 in Project Euler elegantly.

 **In the discussion below I would talk about the generalized version of the original problems.
 The exact answers to the original problems are shown [here](https://github.com/ZhiQiu976/source-codes-tech-posts/blob/master/Euler%20Project/Euler-problem-output.ipynb)**

-**You can check the `Euler Project` folder in my `Github Repo` [ZhiQiu976/source-codes-tech-posts](https://github.com/ZhiQiu976/source-codes-tech-posts) for detailed scorce codes and outputs.** [You can simply change the inputs in these .py files and get new outputs by re-running the scripts in your terminal.]
+**You can check the `Euler Project` folder in my `Github Repo` [ZhiQiu976/source-codes-tech-posts](https://github.com/ZhiQiu976/source-codes-tech-posts) for detailed scorce codes and outputs.** [You can simply change the inputs in these .py files and get new outputs by re-running the scripts in your terminal.] ✨

 <br />

 ## [Euler Problem 8](https://projecteuler.net/problem=8)

-- `Problem`: Given a 1000-digit number, what are the thirteen adjacent digits in this number that could give the greatest elementwise product?
+❓ Given a 1000-digit number, what are the thirteen adjacent digits in this number that could give the greatest elementwise product?
 What is the value of this product?

 - `Solution`:
     - The solution logic of this problem is quite transparent: firstly get the collection of all possible **thirteen adjacent digits** in the 1000-digit number.
 Then calculate the **product** of each 13-digit-set.
 Lastly find the maximum.